HaliteChallenge/Halite-III/website/learn-programming-challenge/game-overview.md

 :---: | :---: | :---:
 Spawn | Cost: 1000 halite
 Convert into a drop-off  | Cost: 4000 halite deducted from player's stored halite. <br/> The converted ship's halite cargo is destroyed, and the halite in the sea under the new dropoff is set to 0.
-Move (n, s, e w) | Cost: 10% of halite available at turn origin cell is deducted from ship’s current halite Move (o) | Collect: 25% of halite available in cell, rounded up to the nearest whole number. <br/>Ships can carry up to 1000 halite.
+Move (n, s, e w) | Cost: 10% of halite available at turn origin cell is deducted from ship’s current halite. <br/>When a ship moves over a friendly shipyard or dropoff, it deposits its halite cargo.
+Move (o) | Collect: 25% of halite available in cell, rounded up to the nearest whole number. <br/>Ships can carry up to 1000 halite.

 <br/><br/>